perepaul/easysubscribe/README.md

 A newsletter subscription application where users can subscribe to a website to receive updates (email) on new posts.

+## Requireents

+1. PHP ^7.3 || 8.0.
+2. Composer ^2.0
+3.

 ## Installation

 1. clone this repository. run: git clone https://github.com/perepaul/easysubscribe.git on your terminal
-2. run: _cd easysubscribe_ on your terminal and press enter
+2. run: **cd easysubscribe** // on your terminal
+3. run: **composer install** // on your terminal to install the dependencies.
-3. run: _cp .env.example .env_ on your terminal and press enter
+3. run: **cp .env.example .env** // on your terminal
-4. run: _php artisan key:generate_
+4. run: **php artisan key:generate**
-5. set your database credentials. ie. database host, port, user and password.
+5. set your database credentials in the env file. ie. database host, port, user and password.
-5. run: _php artisan migrate_ on your terminal
+5. run: **php artisan migrate** on your terminal to generate the database tables.

 ## Laravel Sponsors